OmegaAOL/echelon-140/README.md

 ___

-This is a fork made to support latest versions of Firefox, to keep the theme working as intended, while no new features are gonna be added.
+This is a fork of Echelon made to support the latest versions of Firefox, to keep the theme working as intended and implement some accuracy fixes.

-Though, for the intended experience, consider using [Nocturne](https://github.com/raytek-cafe/Nocturne).
+* Echelon is a Strata Firefox theme made by @travy-patty.
+* For the intended experience, use [Nocturne](https://github.com/raytek-cafe/Nocturne) or any other Firefox fork/patch with native controls restored.
+* If you're using Echelon 1.x or the original Echelon for 115, you can upgrade by deleting your old `chrome` folder and copying the new one over.

-Original description down below:
+Original description below:
 ___

 <h3 align="center">